Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

-From our hotel base in Slovenia’s beating heart capital Ljubljana, this six day tour will take you from east to west and south to north, for an all-encompassing experience of the best that this gloriously green Balkan beauty has to offer.
+From our hotel base in Slovenia’s beating heart capital Ljubljana, this six day tour will take you from east to west and south to north of Slovenia, for an all-encompassing experience of the best that this gloriously green Balkan beauty has to offer.

 It might be one of the smallest countries in Central Europe, but Slovenia boasts an incredible diversity just waiting to be discovered during this cross-country six day tour.
-Nestled between Italy, Austria, Croatia and Hungary, at the very top of the Balkan peninsula, its unique position means that this exceptionally green and pleasant land proudly showcases a contrast of influences, including a trio of different climates, from Alpine in the north, to Mediterranean on the tiny sliver of Adriatic coastline and Italian border, and Continental elsewhere.
+Found at the very top of the Balkan peninsula, Slovenia’s unique position means that this exceptionally green and pleasant land proudly showcases a contrast of influences, including a trio of different climates, from Alpine in the north, to Mediterranean on the tiny sliver of Adriatic coastline and Italian border, and Continental elsewhere.

 You take your flight to Ljubljana, or Zagreb in neighbouring Croatia where you will be met and transferred to the hotel.

 Ljubljana is a capital city that represents Slovenia beautifully, wearing its green credentials with pride.
 As far from a concrete jungle as a city can possibly get, one of Ljubljana’s key attractions is the river found snaking its way around Castle Hill, a thickly forested mound with a 15th century castle perched at its top.